Saturday, January 11, 2025

 The Mayor had a City Hall Clerk take down the names of anyone who wished to address the Board of Aldermen.
 The clerk then cross checked the names of those who had signed up with those who had already spoken previously at the Planning and Zoning Commission.

-The Mayor ruled that anyone who had spoken at the Planning and Zoning Commission would not be allowed to speak at the Board of Aldermen meeting!
+He ruled that anyone who had spoken at the Planning and Zoning Commission would not be allowed to speak at the Board of Aldermen meeting!

 There is a lesson to be learned here.
 If you ever attend a meeting at City Hall and they want you to sign a list saying you intend to speak, it would be in your best interest not to sign -- but to simply say, "I am thinking it over.
 Let me get back to you."